 - Where you have retirement assets available from multiple buckets (as I discuss and show a visual in the Retirement Survival Guide).
 This creates flexibility as to where to draw your “Retirement Paycheck” from to cover your monthly cash flow needs.

-STA Wealth’s Roth Conversion Strategy and Timing
+Avidian Wealth’s Roth Conversion Strategy and Timing

 If a client’s financial plan reveals that they would benefit from strategic Roth IRA conversions, we will follow our strategy when implementing the Roth Conversion (and this will be reviewed each year):